alexandreborges/malwoverview/README.md

 # Current Version: 1.2.4

-## Important point: Malwoverview does NOT submit samples to VT.
-It submits only hashes to respect Non-Disclosure-Agreements.
+## Important aspect:  Malwoverview does NOT submit samples to VT.
+It submits only hashes to respect Non-Disclosure Agreements (NDAs)

 # ABOUT